craigjefferies/Tohu-Kaiako/README.md

 ## 🌱 What is Tohu Kaiako?

-Tohu Kaiako is a free web application that generates complete, ready-to-use learning packs for tamariki (children) aged 3-5 years.
-Each pack includes:
+Tohu Kaiako is a free web application that generates bite-sized bilingual prompts for tamariki (children) aged 3-5 years.
+Each pack now focuses on one clear sentence and includes:

-- **Visual scenes** that support storytelling and meaning-making
-- **NZSL story prompts** with key signs, classifiers, and facial expressions
-- **Semantic components** that break down scenes into WHO/WHAT/WHERE elements
-- **Story frames** for sequencing and retelling activities
-- **Cross-curricular activities** spanning Art, NZSL Language, Maths, and Deaf Culture
-- **Scaffolding questions** to support children's understanding
+- **Four illustrations**: noun, verb, where, and the full scene for quick visual sequencing
+- **NZSL + English sentence**: a paired gloss and simple English line you can model immediately
+- **Language steps**: a three-step teaching flow (Name the noun → Add the verb → Show where)
+- **One-page PDF**: printable layout with all four images and the bilingual sentence

-Simply enter a theme (like "Fantail in the garden" or "Playing at the beach"), and within moments you'll have a complete learning pack ready to print, share, or use digitally.
+Simply enter a theme (like "Fantail in the garden" or "Playing at the beach") and within moments you’ll have a concise resource ready to project, print, or share.

 ---